https://matpitka.blogspot.com/2024/11/blackholes-that-grow-quite-too-fast.html

 Blackhole that grew quite too fast

-Marko Manninen asked for the TGD view concerning the recently found black-hole like object (BH) which seems to gobble the matter from environment much faster than it should (see the popular article 'Fastest-feeding' black hole of the early universe found.
-But does it break the laws of physics?.
-This BH counted identified as dwarf blachole, found by the James Webb telescope, should have gotten its mass of more than 7 million solar masses in 12 million years.
-The rate for its formation would have been 40 times too high.
+Marko Manninen asked for the TGD view concerning the recently found black-hole like object (BH), which seems to gobble the matter from the environment much faster than it should.
+The findings described in the popular article with title "'Fastest-feeding' black hole of the early universe found.
+But does it break the laws of physics?" (see this).
+The article about the discovery is published in Nature.

 1. The collisions of the cosmic strings during the primordial string dominated cosmology are unavoidable for topological reasons and would lead to their thickening and heating inducing the formation of WHs and their explosive decay to ordinary matter.
 This would generate a radiation dominated phase, perhaps when the temperature approaches the Hagedorn temperature as a maximal temperature for string-like objects.
-These WHs would be the TGD equivalent for the vacuum energy of inflaton fields assumed in inflation theory to decay to ordinary matter.
+These WHs would be the TGD equivalent for the vacuum energy of inflaton fields of inflation theory to decay to the ordinary matter.

-2. The energy of cosmic strings would have Kähler magnetic and volume parts and have interpretation as dark energy.
-There is now rather convincing evidence for connecting between dark energy and the giant blackholes (see this).
+2. The energy of cosmic strings would have K\"ahler magnetic and volume parts and have interpretation as dark energy.
+There is now rather convincing evidence for a connection between dark energy and the giant blackholes (see this).

 Let's return to the question whether TGD can explain why the BHs in question grow so fast.
-They do not do so by gobbling the matter from the environment but from the long cosmic string.
+They would not do so by gobbling the matter from the environment but receive it from the long cosmic string.
 The energy of the thickening string filament is converted into matter and generates a WH.
 This could happen much faster than the growth of a black hole in the usual way.
 At this moment it is not possible to estimate the rate of this process but it could also explain how the early Universe can contain these giant blackhole-like objects.

 For a summary of earlier postings see Latest progress in TGD.